 Consistent with ABC-CLIO's other award-winning Solutions databases, Modern Genocide: Understanding Causes and Consequences is structured to ensure students find it extremely easy-to-use.
 It comprises three components: an online, virtual textbook, constantly updated to ensure that its contents are current and accurate; Perspectives that support critical-thinking skills and invite student engagement with the sensitive subject matter; and a supporting reference library on genocide.
 The "textbook" portion provides comprehensive text complimented by powerful visual elements on ten genocides, including the Armenian genocide, the Cambodian genocide, the Herero genocide, the Holocaust, and the Rwandan genocide.

-• 10 most significant Genocides are covered in depth allowing students to see repeating patterns in history
+• Covers 10 modern genocides in depth, allowing students to see repeating patterns in history

 • Provides Feature Stories that present timely original material and connects current events with historical reference giving students a stronger sense of connection to the event